 Impatiens capensis also known as Spotted touch-me-not is commonly found in North America.
 Native Americans exploited the medicinal properties of this flower.

 It was used to treat skin conditions such as warts and ivy rash.
 Impatiens capensis was also beneficial in killing bacteria and fungi.

 It is commonly known as snap weed and jewelweed because the leaves of the flower resemble gems.

 Impatiens walleriana is the most common in the world.
 Impatiens walleriana was named after botanist Horace Waller.

 Waller and David Livingstone popularized impatiens walleriana because they collected them in their expeditions.

-Impatiens Balsamia originated in India and has since spread throughout Asia.
+Impatiens Balsamina originated in India and has since spread throughout Asia.
 Every part of the plant was widely used for medicinal purposes throughout Asia.

 The meaning and symbolism of this beautiful flower are influenced by the many varieties of impatiens flowers.
 Impatiens flowers represent motherly love.
 It simply represents impatience in some cultures.